-- require agents to comply with the policy, procedures, and practices - require agents to notify the prescribed entity at the first reasonable opportunity, in accordance with the Policy, Procedures, and Practices for Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy, procedures or practices - identify the agent(s) responsible for ensuring compliance with the policy, procedures, and practices - address how and by whom compliance will be enforced and the consequences of the breach, in accordance with the Policy, Procedures, and Practices for Discipline and Corrective Action - stipulate that compliance will be audited in accordance with the Policy, Procedures, and Practices In respect of Privacy Audits - 2.
-Policy, Procedures, and Practices for Ongoing Review of Privacy Policies, Procedures, and Practices
+- require agents to comply with the policy, procedures, and practices - require agents to notify the prescribed entity at the first reasonable opportunity, in accordance with the Policy, Procedures, and Practices for Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy, procedures, or practices - identify the agent(s) responsible for ensuring compliance with the policy, procedures, and practices - address how and by whom compliance will be enforced and the consequences of a breach, in accordance with the Policy, Procedures, and Practices for Discipline and Corrective Action - stipulate that compliance will be audited in accordance with the Policy, Procedures, and Practices in Respect of Privacy Audits - 2.
+Policy, Procedures, and Practices for Ongoing Review of Privacy Policies, Procedures, and Practices basis whether amendments are needed or whether new privacy policies, procedures, and practices are required.

 A policy, procedures, and practices must be developed and implemented for the ongoing review of the prescribed entity's privacy policies, procedures, and practices ("policy, procedures, and practices for ongoing review").
-The purpose of this ongoing review is to determine, on a regular basis, whether amendments are needed, or whether new privacy policies, procedures, and practices are required.
+The purpose of this ongoing review is to determine on a regular